What is a Multinational Corporation?

 What are the Advantages and Disadvantages of Multinationals?

-Multinational Corporations can help a company give their business a global presence and expand it to a much larger scale.
-It expedited customer reach, production, sales, and hence profit.
-However, it also exposes businesses to many risks due to different countries’ political, economic, and social influences.
+Multinational Corporations can help a company establish a global presence and expand its business to a larger scale.
+They expedite customer reach, production, sales, and, hence, profit.
+However, they also expose businesses to risks due to different countries’ political, economic, and social influences.

-A company becomes multinational and approaches countries where the production costs of the goods and services are cheaper than its home country.
-This could be due to cheap labor, raw materials, advanced technology, and more.
-It may also get better quality raw materials and a more skilled workforce in other countries.
+A company becomes multinational and approaches countries where the production costs of the goods and services are cheaper than those of its home country.
+This could be due to cheap labor, raw materials, advanced technology, etc. It may also get better quality raw materials and a more skilled workforce in other countries.
 Some countries offer MNCs unique benefits, like tax rebates, as they bring job opportunities and investment to that country.

 However, some countries have very rigid regulations regarding the operations of MNCs.
-Such corporations bring competition to the already existing industries in the host country.
-This causes monopoly threats to domestic companies, and tiny and local businesses.
-Also, these corporations use resources of the host country, which can also cause a threat to the environment.
+Such corporations bring competition to the already existing industries in the host country, threatening domestic companies and tiny local businesses with monopolies.
+These corporations also use the resources of the host country, which can threaten the environment.

 What Challenges Do Multinational Companies Face in Developing Countries?

-As beneficial as it can be for MNCs to operate their business in developing countries, it can be equally challenging.
-As much as they are open to foreign direct investment, developing countries also impose restrictions on the entry and operations of such corporations.
-Like investment restrictions, restricted access to specific industries, high import taxes, etc.
+As beneficial as it can be for MNCs to operate their business in developing countries, it can also be equally challenging.
+While developing countries are open to foreign direct investment, they also impose restrictions on the entry and operations of such corporations, such as investment restrictions, restricted access to specific industries, high import taxes, etc.

-Many countries, like India, have reserved specific industries for domestic companies only, which has restricted corporations from entering such markets.
+Many countries, like India, have reserved specific industries for domestic companies, restricting corporations from entering such markets.
 If not entirely prohibited, governments have set a bar to the level of investment that international companies can make.

-Generally, in developing countries, the purchasing power of the citizens is less.
+In developing countries, citizens’ purchasing power is generally less.
 Therefore, MNCs cannot meet the sales target, even if the product is cheap and increased.
 Another challenge they may face is the infrastructure, which is generally poor in developing countries.
-Due to a mediocre transportation system, distribution costs may also add to unnecessary expenses.
+Due to a mediocre transportation system, distribution costs may add to unnecessary expenses.

 Daniel Smith